Buying property in Thailand as an American: Step-by-step (2026)

 -

-Transfer & mortgage registration fees reduced to 0.01% through June 30, 2026, for qualifying Thai national buyers only, up to THB 7 million; foreign buyers are not eligible.
+Fee reduction (Thai buyers only): Transfer & mortgage registration fees reduced to 0.01% through June 30, 2026 – Thai national buyers only, up to THB 7 million loan value.
+Foreign buyers not eligible.

-NOTE!
-Always keep an eye out for policy changes: 99–year lease proposals were floated again in 2025, but not law as of Aug 2025; changes would be significant if enacted – monitor developments.
-Fee holidays for Thai buyers run to June 30, 2026; developers may still pass on sweeteners to foreign buyers informally, so negotiate.
+Policy watch: 99-year lease proposals floated in 2025 remain unenacted as of January 2026.
+Fee holidays for Thai buyers run to June 30, 2026; developers may pass sweeteners to foreign buyers informally – negotiate.

 Condo purchase: clear rules, smart choices

-Condominiums are the cleanest freehold path for non-Thais because only registered condos allow foreign title, and the foreign quota is capped at 49% of the building’s sellable area.
+Condominiums are the cleanest freehold path for non-Thais because only registered condos allow foreign title, and the foreign quota is capped at 49% of the building's sellable area under the Condominium Act.
 One way foreigners can buy property in Thailand is by purchasing a condo, which is usually straightforward once you verify the foreign ownership quota with the juristic office.

 Pros include titled ownership, easier resale, and governance clarity; cons include common fees, building by-laws, and zero control over the land beneath.
 For a US citizen who might otherwise try to buy a house, Thai property law keeps land out of reach – making condo freehold the practical route.